BioFire

 Our Solution

-We partner with composite manufacturers and coatings formulators to develop application-specific formulations and validate performance in the final end product.
+We partner with composite manufacturers and flame-retardant formulators to rapidly develop and validate application-specific prototypes, moving at startup speed.

 Let's Collaborate